pomerium/mcp-app-demo/README.md

 sequenceDiagram
   actor U as User
   participant C as MCP Client
-  participant U as Upstream OAuth participant P as Pomerium participant S as MCP Server
+  participant O as Upstream OAuth participant P as Pomerium participant S as MCP Server
   U ->> C: Adds a server URL